GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     process group.
 If not defined then only one process will be run in this process group.

-    Note that if this option is defined as 'processes=1', then the WSGI environment attribute called 'wsgi.multiprocess' will be set to be True whereas not providing the option at all will result in the attribute being set to be False.
-This distinction is to allow for where some form of mapping mechanism might be used to distribute requests across multiple process groups and thus in effect it is still a multiprocess application.
-If you need to ensure that 'wsgi.multiprocess' is False so that interactive debuggers will work, simply do not specify the 'processes' option and allow the default single daemon process to be created in the process group.
+    Note that if this option is defined as ``processes=1``, then the WSGI environment attribute called ``wsgi.multiprocess`` will be set to be ``True`` whereas not providing the option at all will result in the attribute being set to be ``False``.
+This distinction is to allow for where some form of load balancing is used across process groups in the same Apache instance, or separate Apache instances.
+If you need to ensure that ``wsgi.multiprocess`` is ``False`` so that interactive debuggers will work, simply do not specify the ``processes`` option and allow the default single daemon process to be created in the process group.

 **threads=num**
     Defines the number of threads to be created to handle requests in each